There's a little meeting going on, Bibi, Netanyahu, and Obama.

 So I'm going to say it, and I am not afraid to.

-If you will trace back about 30 years and see the beginning of placements of my species, women, as principals, vice principals, chancellors, etc., you will start to see the creation of what I call the Touchy Feely generation.
+If you will trace back about 30 years and see the beginning of placements of my species, women, as principals, vice principals, chancellors, etc., you will start to see the creation of what I call the touchy-feely generation.

-No child left behind, every child's equal, therefore teach to the lowest denomination.
+Therefore, teach to the lowest denomination.

 That's an oxymoron in itself.